alastria/alastriaID-truffle-contracts/README.md

 **dockerTestnetStop**: Stop and remove docker with ethereum node
 **dockerTestnerLogs**: Get logs from docker with ethereum node
 **dockerTestnetConsole**: Go inside docker to make an attachment and work with geth console.

+As well after running the npm i, a version of truffle is installed.
+This one is the 5.1.53 and if you are a great Truffle supporter you can work with it to deploy the smart contracts.